drscotthawley/NASH_time_align/README.md

 It's been shown (by Hawley, in talks to the AES [such as this one](https://hedges.belmont.edu/AES_ML_2020/), but not published) that neural networks can learn to do time alignment of audio signals -- i.e. resynthesizing a sequence of randomly-spaced audio samples such that they occur at a regular spacing or "grid."
 And I expect that newer/better models could do as well or better, especially models based on transformers, which are "a differentiable way to do alignment" (as said by Lucas Kaiser, co-author on "Attention is All You Need" and "Reformer" papers).
 (SignalTrain had a lot of similarities to transformers BTW.)
 Recent work by Christian Steinmetz & Josh Reiss, and others around the world, also present interesting candidates for viable models.

 ## Hypothesis/es
 It seems likely that transformer-based models would outperform purely convnet-based models, however if one were to add a positional encoding scheme (e.g. via extra audio channels) then purely convnet-based models might do fine.
-Beat Detective output could serve as a baseline; not sure how it would perform, but the hope would be for the neural network "beat" Beat Detective somehow!
+Beat Detective output could serve as a baseline; not sure how it would perform, but the hope would be for the neural network to "beat" Beat Detective somehow!

 ## Background